-It’s really not much of a spoiler now to say the Nvidia RTX 2080 Ti is the fastest GeForce graphics card on the planet right now.
-If it wasn’t there’d be villagers with flaming torches and pitchforks all the way up Walsh Avenue to Nvidia’s Santa Clara HQ.
+The Nvidia RTX 2080 Ti is the fastest GeForce graphics card on the planet right now, that’s not really much of Mad Queen spoiler.
+If the top Turing GPU wasn’t there’d be villagers with flaming torches and pitchforks all the way up Walsh Avenue to Nvidia’s Santa Clara HQ.
 It’s lucky then that the GeForce RTX 2080 Ti is a beautiful piece of silicon and technical engineering, both in the design of the Turing GPU itself as well as the physical Founders Edition card.

-But it’s been knocked into second place in the Turing hierarchy thanks to the imminent release of the Nvidia Titan RTX.
-That’s not a GeForce GPU though, so it hardly counts… Though if you’re looking for any kind of value judgement for this supremely expensive GPU there it is – the $1,200 RTX 2080 Ti won’t be far short of the $2,500 Titan RTX.
-Though if you are looking for a value judgement on a $1,200 graphics card then you’re honestly looking in the wrong place.
+But it’s been knocked into second place in the Turing hierarchy thanks to the release of the Nvidia Titan RTX.
+That’s not a GeForce GPU though, so it doesn’t really count… Though if you’re looking for any kind of value judgement with this supremely expensive GPU there it is – the $1,200 RTX 2080 Ti isn’t far short of the performance of a $2,500 Titan RTX.
+Though if you are looking for a value judgement on a $1,200 graphics card you’re honestly looking in the wrong place.

-So the RTX 2080 Ti is a standalone monster of a gaming GPU.
-A graphics processing powerhouse that is designed as the standard bearer for 4K PC gaming and the foundation for all the work that Microsoft and Nvidia have done to bring real-time ray tracing and AI-powered gaming to the desktop.
+The RTX 2080 Ti is a standalone monster of a gaming GPU.
+A graphics processing powerhouse designed as the standard bearer for 4K PC gaming and the foundation for all the work that Microsoft and Nvidia have done to bring real-time ray tracing and AI-powered gaming to the desktop.